 Complaints under s.8(1)(a) and s.8(1)(c) of the Broadcasting Act 1989

-Standard 3 (privacy) – no identification of current owner of house – not upheld
+Standard 3 (privacy) – neither disclosure nor facts disclosed offensive – no prying – not upheld

-Standard 6 (fairness) – current owner not referred to in item – not upheld
+Standard 6 (fairness) – no unfairness – not upheld

 This headnote does not form part of the decision.

-TVNZ assessed the complaints under Standards 3 and 6 of the Free-to-Air Television Code of Broadcasting Practice, which provide:
+TVNZ assessed the complaints under Standards 3, 4, 5 and 6 of the Free-to-Air Television Code of Broadcasting Practice, which state:

 In the preparation and presentation of programmes, broadcasters are responsible for maintaining standards consistent with the privacy of the individual.